Intro Research Presentations Publications Students Contact

 Jamming Skins Photo

-Agricultural Robotics at Iowa State
+Chapter 1: Agricultural Robotics at Iowa State

 May 2014 - Aug 2016

 During my concurrent degrees at Iowa State University (B.S.
 Mechanical Engineering and M.S.
-Agricultural Engineering, with thesis) , I worked with Lie Tang on developing robotic systems and image-processing pipelines for data collection during the entire plant life-cycle.
+Agricultural Engineering, with thesis), I worked with Lie Tang on developing robotic systems and image-processing pipelines for data collection during the entire plant life-cycle.
 This data is useful for improving crop yield and studying the effects of various environmental parameters on plant health.

 Photo of the Enviratron Rover at Iowa State University